Creator: Investigation Discovery

 - Killer Trials: Judgement Day

-- Most Evil: About killers, which ranked the level of evil from 1 (Self-defense, no traces of psychopathy) to 27 (Psychopathic torture murders, with the emphasis on torture and a sexual component.)
+- Most Evil: About killers, which ranks the level of evil from 1 (self-defense, no traces of psychopathy) to 27 (psychopathic torture murders, with the emphasis on torture and a sexual component).

 - Most Likely To..: About successful high school students who commit murder as adults.

 - Murder In Paradise: focuses on people who are killed while working or vacationing in exotic locales.